pip-services/pip-services-docs/content/en/conceptual/persistences/memory_persistence/_index.md

 #### Delete a value from the persistence object

-Similarly, we can delete an object stored in the persistence object by using the **delete_by_id** function.
+Similarly, we can delete an object stored in the persistence object by using the **deleteById** function.
 In our example, we ask to delete dummy1 by indicating its id.

 {{< tabsection >}}